BlueBrain/Rockets/README.md

 * Install our [pre-commit](https://pre-commit.com/#install) hooks with `pre-commit install` prior the first commit
 * Use [Conventional Commits](https://www.conventionalcommits.org) spec whenever making a commit
 * Keep PRs to a single feature or fix

+## Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.